 Heat – or thermal energy – is always transferred from hot to cold.
 More precisely, energy is transferred faster from hot to cold than it is from cold to hot.

 If a hot cup of tea is left for a while, the tea goes cold, or the tea, the cup and the surroundings are all in thermal equilibrium.
 There are FOUR ways in which this happens:

-4. The molecules on the surface of the tea escape from the surface by evaporation – blowing over the surface makes this happen faster and the tea will cool more quickly.
+4. The molecules on the surface of the tea escape from the surface by evaporation – blowing over the surface makes this happen faster – the faster moving molecules are blown out of the way – and the tea will cool more quickly.